MKLab-ITI/pygrank/documentation/documentation.md

 # Applications

-### Algorithm Selection for Overlapping Community Recommendation
+### Algorithm selection for overlapping community recommendation
 `pygrank` provides the capability of automatically selecting the best algorithm among a list of candidate ones.
 This can be achieved either with supervised measures (typically AUC) for which a validation subset of nodes is withheld to determine the best algorithm